emlove/jsonrpc-websocket/README.rst

 Tests
 -----
-Install the Python tox package and run ``tox``, it'll test this package with Python 2.7 and 3.4.
+Install the Python tox package and run ``tox``, it'll test this package with various versions of Python.

 Credits
 -------